danielatrivella/np3_ligand/np3_LigPCDS/README.md

 An anti-clustering algorithm is used in the undersampling approach to keep diversity among the filtered entries related to their occurrence by class, size of the qRank0.95 representation, B factor, resolution and occupancy.

 This step is intended to remove bias in the list of valid ligands towards frequent ligand codes and frequent classes.
-It also removes entries with a small number of points of less than 150 in its qRank0.95 point clound.
+It also removes entries with a small number of points in its qRank0.95 point cloud (parameter min_qRank095_size).

 *Run:*